tarampampam/describe-commit/README.md

 # describe-commit

 > [!WARNING]
-> This project is under active development and is not yet ready for use.
+> This project is under active development and is not yet ready for use

 ## Gemini